numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 The PR that was merged as one of the first contained a new CI job that adds the `array-api-tests <https://github.com/data-apis/array-api-tests>`__ test suite.
-This way we had a better control over which batch of functions/aliases is being added each time, and be sure that the implementation conforms with the Array API standard (see `gh-25167 <https://github.com/numpy/numpy/pull/25167>`__).
+This way we had a better control over which batch of functions/aliases were being added each time, and could be sure that the implementations conformed to the array API standard (see `gh-25167 <https://github.com/numpy/numpy/pull/25167>`__).

 Then, we continued to merge one batch at the time, adding a specific API